neil-dandekar/CIS22C/README.md

 - Lab 5: HashMaps
 - Lab 6: Heaps

-Earned 100% on all labs and A+ final grade in one of the more difficult classes at De Anza.
+Earned 100% on all labs and A+ final grade in one of the most difficult classes at De Anza.